PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToR.md

 ## Questions or issues?
 In case you have any questions please first ask your peers or send us a message on teams instead!
+We're available on working days from 9:00 tot 17:00.

 ## Resources
 - [https://swirlstats.com/students.html](https://swirlstats.com/students.html)